 Also called southern spicebush, this colony-forming shrub grows in swampy depressions in lowland forests.
 It is an Endangered species.
 In Missouri, only one population occurs, in southern Ripley County.

-One of the rarest darters in Missouri is part of a highly distinctive fish community living in the lower Spring River and its North Fork, in Jasper and Barton counties.
-Just as the landscape transitions from prairie to Ozarks, the stream character changes, there, too.
+The redfin darter is of the rarest darters in Missouri and is endangered in our state.
+It is part of a highly distinctive fish community living in the lower Spring River and its North Fork, in Jasper and Barton counties.

 Running buffalo clover spreads by sending out long, creeping runners.
 Now endangered, this native perennial once flourished along streams and buffalo trails throughout the grasslands of the eastern and central United States.